 Essential oils for anxiety include: basil, bergamot, chamomile, clary sage, frankincense, hyssop, jasmine, juniper, geranium, lavender, lemon, neroli, orange, petitgrain, rose, ylang ylang and sandalwood.

-There are three ways to enjoy the benefits of aromatherapy for anxiety relief-inhalation, massage, and warm baths.
+There are three ways to enjoy the benefits of aromatherapy for anxiety relief.
+They are: inhalation, massage, and warm baths.